MichaelWakahe/Python/Python Official Documentation/README.md

+# Official Python Documentation

-These are examples from https://docs.python.org/3/
+These are examples from <https://docs.python.org/3/>